shiladkumard/Financial-Browser-Desktop/docs/overview.md

 ---

+## ✨ Imagine This

+You open your browser — and instead of a blank page or irrelevant news, you're instantly greeted by:
+- Nifty & Sensex snapshots
+- Economic calendar highlights
+- Your portfolio & trading links
+- Top market movers and personal notes

+Welcome to **FinIndia** — your **financial cockpit** for every session.

+---

 ## 🤔 Why a Desktop Browser?

 While most brokerages rely on mobile apps and web portals, a **custom desktop browser** creates a deeper, more persistent layer of engagement that traditional platforms can’t match.